greenelab/deep-review/all-sections.md

 challenged by the task of acquiring enough expert-validated labeled data.
 For instance, in the eMERGE consortia and PheKB database [@ziudr6hx], most samples with expert validation contain only 100 to 300 patients.
-These datasets are quite small, even for simple machine learning algorithms.
+These datasets are quite small even for simple machine learning algorithms.
 The challenge is greater for deep learning models with many parameters.
 While unsupervised and semi-supervised approaches can help with small sample sizes, the field would benefit greatly from large